-Arrive Ministries envisions a future where every congregation in the Twin Cities with land resources provides garden plots to help refugee families with gardening opportunities as they build a new life in America.
+Arrive Ministries envisions a future where hundreds of congregations in the Twin Cities with land resources provide garden plots to help refugee families with gardening opportunities as they build a new life in America.
 These garden plots provide an opportunity to befriend, mentor, share stories and faith as we learn from one another.

 Friendship Gardens are plots provided by congregation members in their own yards to refugees, immigrants or the needy.